 11. What is blockchain digital transformation?

 We are in the era of blockchain digital transformation.
 The current digital landscape is being revolutionized by blockchain.
 Almost all the verticals out there are impacted by blockchain.
 It can be entertainment, law and crime, technology, media, file management and so on.
 Each vertical is now taking advantages of blockchain as the advantages are more than its disadvantages.
-If you want to know which verticals are more affected and examples of each vertical, read up our comprehensive Blockchain digital transformation – 30+ blockchain transformation examples.

 12. What is an ICO?